the-turing-way/the-turing-way/book/website/project-design/data-governance/data-gov-ml.md

 (pd-dg-ml-dc)=
 ## Data Collection

-Many ML models are trained using datasets collected by a research team, which may be proprietary, or by using an open dataset that is available for download (sometimes with restrictions on its usage, such as only available for academic researchers).
+Many ML models are trained using datasets collected by a research team, which may be proprietary, or by using an open dataset that is available for download (sometimes with restrictions on its usage, such as only being available for use in academic settings).
 The deep learning (DL) family of models, in particular, rely on massive corpuses of data such as text, code, images, sound, and other media.
 The process of data collection depends on the type and volume of data required and sources for acquisition.
 Many DL models rely on Internet data due to the sheer volume of digital content that is available on the web.